Intermediate statistics: addressing the thermoelectric properties of solids: Introduction

-In the literature we also find intermediate or fractional statistics describing anyons \cite{aro,sen,ach,fiv,per,dal,nar,lav,man,rov,free,aba,sid,cla,Morier}, which are one of the versions of nonstandard quantum statistics \cite{gen,gre,pol,lav1} as well as non-extensive statistics \cite{tsa}.
-As we shall see, the results revealed that $q$-deformation acts in two different ways but not necessarily as independent mechanisms: it acts as a factor of disorder or impurity, modifying the characteristics of a crystalline structure, which are phenomena described by q-bosons, and also as a manifestation of intermediate statistics, the B-anyons (or B-type systems).
+The literature also includes studies on intermediate or fractional statistics, which describe anyons \cite{aro,sen,ach,fiv,per,dal,nar,lav2,ams,lav,chungnew1,lav3,aba5,man,rov,free,aba,sid,cla,shen,gli,lens,Morier,greiter,kwan}.
+The latter are one of the versions of nonstandard quantum statistics \cite{gen,gre,pol,lav1,kha}.
+The results provides that $q$-deformation, associated to deformed quantum statistics, acts in two different ways but not necessarily as independent mechanisms: it acts as a factor of disorder or impurity, modifying the characteristics of a crystalline structure, which are phenomena described by either the $q$-bosons or the quantum group invariant ones, and also as a manifestation of intermediate statistics, the $B$-anyons (or $B$-type systems).
 The statistical mechanics of anyons have been studied in two spatial dimensions using a natural distinction existing between boson-like and fermion-like anyons \cite{wil}.
 Anyons also manifest in any dimensions, including ``spinon'' excitations in one-dimensional antiferromagnets, as shown long ago by Haldane \cite{haldane}.
-Fractional statistics determined by the relation defining permutation symmetry in the many-body wave function \be \psi(x_1,\cdots x_j\cdots x_i \cdots, x_n)=\exp(i\pi\alpha)\psi(x_1,\cdots x_j\cdots x_i \cdots, x_n),\ee where the statistics determining parameter $\alpha$ is a real number, may interpolate between bosons and fermions.
-The limits $\alpha=0, 1$ correspond, respectively, to bosons and fermions.
+Fractional statistics determined by the relation defining permutation symmetry in the many-body wave function \be \psi(x_1,\ldots x_j\cdots x_i \ldots, x_n)\!=e^{i\pi\alpha}\psi(x_1,\ldots x_i\ldots x_j \ldots, x_n)~,\ee

+where the statistics determining parameter $\alpha$ is a real number and conventionally described as $0\leq\alpha\leq 1$ under the case of fractional statistics.
+The limits $\alpha=0, 1$ correspond to bosons and fermions, respectively.
 From the literature, we know that the permutation symmetry is related to rotations in two spatial dimensions.
-In the present study, we shall focus both on the formulation of the intermediate statistics for bosons (B-anyons) and q-bosons associated with the $q$-deformed algebra.
-The thermal and electrical conductivities and other thermodynamic quantities will be investigated in both cases.